marchelbling/marc.helbling.fr/_posts/2015-02-07-writing-json-c++.md

 # Conclusion

-Even though it may be a better choice to use an existing library for production code (see [language libraries](http://json.org/)), writing a json serializer is a good exerice as it involves a lot of C++ mechanisms (templates, function overload, recursion etc.) and “standards” (JSON, IEEE 754, Unicode).
+Even though it may be a better choice to use an existing library for production code (see [language libraries](http://json.org/)), writing a json serializer is a good exercise as it involves a lot of C++ mechanisms (templates, function overload, recursion etc.) and “standards” (JSON, IEEE 754, Unicode).

-The exercice can be refined a lot: beautification, support for heterogenous types, deserializer etc.
+The exercice can be refined a lot: beautification, support for heterogeneous types, deserializer etc.
-It deals with real world issues (and tradeoffs) and is typically the kind of stuff that should probably be taught (more) to students.
+It deals with real world issues (and trade-offs) and is typically the kind of stuff that should probably be taught (more) to students.

 Code available as a [gist](https://gist.github.com/marchelbling/658f6c3f7c882974eb96).